-During February, we're collecting winter items for local homeless shelters (including hats, mittens, gloves, scarves, and socks for women, men, and teen boys/girls.)
-These items will be distributed by the LGBT Equality Alliance, which works to create a safe, supportive environment for the Chester County LGBT+ community through social, educational, and health programs.
-Please place items in the marked bins located near the entrances.
+We're collecting winter items (hats, mittens, gloves, scarves, and socks for women, men, and teens) for local homeless shelters.
+The LGBT Equality Alliance, which works to create a safe, supportive environment for the Chester County LGBT+ community through social, education, and health programs will distribute the items.
+Place items in bins around the church.
+Questions?
+Contact Ann Hatfield.

 - Honduras Youth-to-Youth Partnership